 High density rubber tiles

 The best CrossFit box flooring solution is unquestionably high density rubber tiles.
 This option is compact and robust to withstand high intensity training sessions.
 The tiles also offer the stability and security that CrossFit practitioners require.

-If you choose Geometrik’s Alpha Tiles, the 20 or 25 mm tiles offer the most cost-effective solution.
+If you choose Geometrik’s Alpha RX, the 20 or 25 mm tiles offer the most cost-effective solution.
 However, to ensure maximum protection for the space, equipment and athletes, the best option comes in the form of the 40 mm tiles.